Voir sur Drupal.org

 - Entities related through link fields

-- Entities embedded into text fields using the Entity Embed module
+- Entities embedded into text fields using the Entity Embed or LinkIt modules

 How it works